Admission Basics Loading...

 Application for Admission

-If you are applying to GPRC for the first time, a $70 non-refundable application fee must accompany your application.
+If a prospective student is applying to GPRC for the first time, a $70 non-refundable application fee must accompany their application.
 For international (visa) students, the fee is $140 Canadian.
 The application process cannot proceed until appropriate transcripts or forms have been received or until pre-program assessments or interviews have been completed as required for admission.

 Admission requirements for programs are listed in the Entrance Requirements charts on the following pages and are described in greater detail at the beginning of each program description.
-If you do not meet the admission requirements for your program of interest, please contact the Admissions Office.
+If an applicant does not meet the admission requirements for their program of interest, they should contact the Admissions Office.
 GPRC can often tailor a program to suit the individual needs of students.

 Home schooled students considering applying to GPRC should contact the Admissions Office.
 Applicants presenting International Baccalaureate (IB) or Advanced Placement (AP) courses should also contact the Admissions Office.

 University Transfer Admission

 Admission requirements for university transfer programs include English 30-1 and four grade 12 subjects, as specified by the chosen program.
 Normally the program will require a minimum overall average of 60 per cent.
 If applicants have a mark less than 50 per cent on a high school course, that course will not be considered for admission.